* * *

 Madame la Duchesse de Tourzel,

-Louis's failed "Flight to Varennes" (the insignificant border town where he is stopped) destroyed the aura of the 1500-year-old monarchy and so is thought as important as taking the Bastille.
+Louis's failed "Flight to Varennes" (the insignificant border town where he is stopped) destroyed the aura of the 1500-year-old monarchy and is considered as important as taking the Bastille.

 "A galloping horseman rides up behind them, cries, 'On the order of the Nation, postilion, stop!
 You are driving the king!'
 All remain stupefied."